Nassau Lawyer: Article Submission Guidelines

 Articles of general interest or Focus articles are due 2 months in advance of the issue publication month.
 For example, the deadline for articles for the January issue is November 1.

 Focus Issue Articles.
 To best coordinate the content of Focus issues, authors should contact the Focus editor at least 3 months in advance of the deadline to avoid duplication of topics.
-All articles must be submitted in Microsoft Word format, emailed as an attachment to Editor Sheryl Palley-Engel, and cc'd to the Focus Editor two months in advance of the issue publication month to be included in the Focus topic issue.
+All articles must be submitted in Microsoft Word format, emailed as an attachment to Editor Sheryl Palley-Engel, and copied to the Focus Editor two months in advance of the issue publication month to be included in the Focus topic issue.

 1. Case names should be italicized and not underlined.